JTSipowicz/ProjectSnakeSolver/README.md

 Step 2:
 - Create an AI mode that can start its own game.
-- Use Tensorflow train the AI.
+- Use PyTorch and Deep Q learning to train the AI.
+-